mcharouk/aws/Certification/machinelearning.md

 * Random search : take random values
 * Bayesian Optimization : calculate the next set of parameters based on the previous sets and associated results
   * main drawback : sequential training (does not scale well)
+  * can set random seed to any positive integer, to have consistent results between two jobs.
 * Hyperband
   * takes a set of hyper parameters and use them in multiple epochs
   * at the end of this number of epochs, drop half the hyper parameters set that less perform